-On February 11, 1958, Our Lady spoke to Sister Mildred on the need for suffering to complete the work of grace transforming the soul into the image of the Suffering Christ, our only Savior.
+On February 11, 1958, Our Lady spoke to Sister Mildred of the need for suffering to complete the work of grace in the soul in transforming it into the image of the Suffering Christ, our only Savior.
 In other words, we must be identified with His suffering in order to enter into His triumph over evil, sin, suffering and death.
 Our Lady certainly was deeply identified with Christ's passion and death as no other.
 Their two hearts were as one.
 Who could be a more perfect image of the Son than she?
-She died with her Son on that cross in Her very soul!

 "My child, nothing is accomplished without pain.
 Prepare to suffer much.
 You see the sword in the Heart of your Mother.
 Suffering completed the work of divine grace in my soul.
 He who refuses to suffer will never abide in the Spirit of Christ, will never be formed into His image.
 My sweet child, the Father will never recognize a soul as His own unless He sees in it the likeness of His beloved Son.
 Souls must attain to the perfection of the Father through the Spirit of the Son." ...
 There is only one true way to the Father, my child, only one way to eternal union.
 It is the way of the divine humanity.
-It is through my Son, the Only-begotten of the Father, that souls attain perfect union with the
+It is through my Son, the Only-begotten of the Father, that souls attain perfect union with the Divinity, as perfect as human nature is capable of, aided by divine grace."
+(Diary, pg.
+23.)

-The real meaning of suffering is particular to the human person in the sense only a person can be conscious of his or her own experience.
-Only a person can weep and wonder.
+The real meaning of suffering is particular to man in the sense only he can be conscious of his own experience.
+Only man can weep and wonder.
 Suffering in God's view is always one of salvific love.
 We do not come to this answer by way of reason but by way of Faith; it is divinely revealed.
-Only love can explain the mystery and meaning of suffering and its redemptive capacity to overcome evil and sin.
-It was Love that prompted Jesus to offer Sister Mildred a very special share in His redemptive mission, and it was love that evoked her response.
-Her August 6, 1956 letter to her spiritual director states...
+Blessed John Paul II, in his Apostolic Letter on the Christian Meaning of Suffering, Salvifici Doloris, #16, cites Jesus' response to Peter who urged Him to abandon this mission of suffering.